mateuszK23/CreditCardValidator/README.md

 Validator uses the Luhn's algorithm.

-To run the program either compile cardValidator.cpp or get cardValidator.exe and run it.
+To run the program compile cardValidator.cpp using compilator of your choice and run the .exe output file.

+example using g++:  type 'g++ -o validator cardValidator.cpp'

+This command will produce validator.exe file, execute it to run the program.